mmaulwurff/weapons-menu/README.txt

      Later, you can select it with second key.
    - Weapon slot 1-0: if menu is closed, open it.
      Cycle through all weapons in a slot.
+   - Increase weapon priority: for example, if you increase priority of vanilla shotgun, single press on "3" will select shotgun instead of SSG.

    Every key bind is optional.